William Lee Taylor, Felon in Possession of a Firearm, Washington 2024

-Spokane, WA – William Lee Taylor, a 53-year-old Spokane resident, was sentenced to 72 months in federal prison for being a previously convicted felon in possession of a firearm and ammunition.
+A Spokane man has been sentenced to 72 months in federal prison for being a previously convicted felon in possession of a firearm and ammunition.

-During a search of Taylor, officers discovered a .22 caliber, H. Schmidt (Ostheim), Model 21 S, 22 Magnum revolver.
+Taylor, who is a previously convicted felon, was found to be in possession of a .22 caliber, H. Schmidt (Ostheim), Model 21 S, 22 Magnum revolver.
 The revolver was loaded with five rounds of .22 caliber ammunition.

-U.S. Attorney Joseph H. Harrington stated, “Previously convicted felons should be aware that there are serious criminal penalties associated with possessing any firearm or ammunition.
-Together with the ATF, and in partnership with local law enforcement partners such as the Spokane Police Department, prosecuting firearms-related crimes continues to be a priority for the United States Attorney’s Office for the Eastern District of Washington.”
+U.S. Attorney Joseph H. Harrington said, “Previously convicted felons should be aware that there are serious criminal penalties associated with possessing any firearm or ammunition.”

 The case was investigated by the Spokane Police Department PACT and the Spokane Resident Office of the Bureau of Alcohol, Tobacco, Firearms and Explosives.
-The case was prosecuted by Patrick J. Cashman, an Assistant United States Attorney for the Eastern District of Washington.
+The case was prosecuted by Assistant U.S. Attorney Patrick J. Cashman.

-Senior U.S. District Judge Justin L. Quackenbush sentenced Taylor to a 72-month term of imprisonment and a three-year term of court supervision following release from federal prison.
+Additional information: Taylor will also serve a three-year term of court supervision following his release from federal prison.

 Key Facts